cloveryed/Year2-Sem2-Portfolio/Digital-Portfolio/README.md

 ## Assignment Requirements
 This portfolio fulfills the requirements for:
-- Digital Portfolio Update (Fundamentals for IT Professionals III)
+- Digital Portfolio Update (Fundamentals for IT Professionals 3)
 - Evidence of enhanced course-related technical skills
 - Professional presentation of project work
 - Working links to project repositories and demonstrations